3rd Congress of the Workers' Party of Korea: Congress

 Changes were made to the party's by-laws, with Pak Chong-ae presenting the changes to the congress.
 She told the delegates that the changes were made under influence from the 20th Congress of the CPSU.
 These amendments (as they were presented), were practically new by-laws.
 Three reasons for the amendments were given to the delegates; to facilitate the construction "of new socialism", to contribute and strengthen the party organization and change in accordance with other fraternal parties.
 The majority of her presentation dealt with how the new amendments would protect ordinary party members from high-standing officials; she pointed out by name the errors committed by Kim Yol and Pak Song-sam who she alleged had harassed party members.
 These new members were designed to protect ordinary members, however "there was little in the bylaws to substantiate such protection."
-In any case, by this point the party's by-laws were symbolic more than anything else, and Kim Il-sung and his partisan colleagues did not adhere to them.
+In any case, by this point the party's by-laws were symbolic more than anything else, and Kim Il Sung and his partisan colleagues did not adhere to them.

-According to Kim Il-sung the party had grown considerably since the 2nd Congress, having by the 3rd Congress 1,164,945 members in 58,529 cells.
-The party had grown despite of the Korean War (with the majority of the growth occurring after the war), with an increase from the 2nd Congress by 439,183 members and 28,496 cells.
+According to Kim Il Sung the party had grown considerably since the 2nd Congress, having by the 3rd Congress 1,164,945 members in 58,529 cells.
+The party had grown despite the Korean War (with the majority of the growth occurring after the war), with an increase from the 2nd Congress by 439,183 members and 28,496 cells.
 The entire WPK membership represented 10 percent of the entire North Korean population.

 The confusion which stemmed from the decisions of the 20th Congress of the CPSU were felt in the election of the 3rd Central Committee.
-Several Soviet Koreans still held high-standing party offices, including their informal leader Pak Chang-ok (who had been criticized by name on several occasions by Kim Il-sung), while prominent members of the Yanan faction "whose revolutionary activities had been ridiculed by Kim in the past were reelected".
-The same can be said of the domestic communists, several of them who were reelected were close to Pak Hon-yong (who had tried to overthrow Kim Il-sung the previous year), such as Ho Song-taek and Puk Mun-gyu.
-Despite this, Kim Il-sung managed to get many of his closest reelected to the Central Committee; 11 full members and 6 candidate members were partisans, but more importantly, of the six highest ranked Central Committee members, four of them were partisans (Kim Il-sung, Choe Yong-gun, Kim Il and Pak Kum-chol, the other two were Kim Tu-bong and Pak Chong-ae).
+Several Soviet Koreans still held high-standing party offices, including their informal leader Pak Chang-ok (who had been criticized by name on several occasions by Kim Il Sung), while prominent members of the Yanan faction "whose revolutionary activities had been ridiculed by Kim in the past were reelected".
+The same can be said of the domestic communists, several of them who were reelected were close to Pak Hon-yong (who had tried to overthrow Kim Il Sung the previous year), such as Ho Song-taek and Puk Mun-gyu.
+Despite this, Kim Il Sung managed to get many of his closest reelected to the Central Committee; 11 full members and 6 candidate members were partisans, but more importantly, of the six highest ranked Central Committee members, four of them were partisans (Kim Il Sung, Choe Yong-gun, Kim Il and Pak Kum-chol, the other two were Kim Tu-bong and Pak Chong-ae).
 Only 28 members were reelected to the 3rd Central Committee, 43 were new members and only five were promoted from candidate membership to full membership.
 46 candidate members were elected to the 3rd Central Committee, of these two were reelected.
 None of the members of the 2nd Central Auditing Committee were reelected to the 3rd Central Auditing Committee.